Illinois warns bondholders about possible pension payment delay

 A cash crunch forced Munger, who pays the state's bills, to skip a $560 million pension payment in November 2015.
 It was made up before the end of fiscal 2016.

-A spokesman for Teachers' Retirement System, Illinois' biggest fund, said benefits and investment operations would not be affected by any payment delay.

-Representatives of Governor Bruce Rauner and the four other retirement systems did not immediately respond to requests for comment.
+Representatives of Governor Bruce Rauner and the retirement systems did not immediately respond to requests for comment.

 Bank of America Merrill Lynch is scheduled to price Illinois' general obligation refunding bonds on Thursday.